Hi there. I’m Harvey Stanbrough.

 I don’t see many sites like this one around, and frankly, that’s a shame.
 You pay my salary.
 The least I could do is toss you a bonus now and then.
 On this website, I will do exactly that.

-By the way, I’ve bushwhacked my way through the bend in the San Pedro River where Mac’s ranch headquarters stood in the short story “Adobe Walls.”
-Oddly, there were signs a house once stood there.
-Bits of a china service and so forth were scattered about.
-I kept expecting to find Mac’s old Ranger badge among the rubble.
+Oddly, there were signs a house once stood there in real life.
+Plus, bits of a china service and so forth were scattered about.
+I kept expecting to find Mac’s old Ranger star among the rubble.

 In the menu you’ll also see tabs marked